Psychedelic/dank-docs/docs/protocol-overview/common-terms.md

 - Their purpose is to **refill canisters with cycles** to fund their functioning.
 - They can be configured to do so in a **smart and programmatic way**.
 - Dank Users can deploy them pre-built ones with Dank's built-in API calls.
-- Charging Stations are refilled with cycles from your Dank Account.
+- Charging Stations are refilled with cycles from your balance in Dank.

 ### Cycles Distribution
 - A feature of the Dank Protocol for charging stations.